 - HEOR helps pharmaceutical companies communicate the value of their innovations to stakeholders such as physicians, payers and patients.

-With precision medicine [add link to glossary item precision medicine] and value-based care playing an increasingly important role, HEOR is moving from a support function to a central role in pharmaceutical companies.
+With precision medicine and value-based care playing an increasingly important role, HEOR is moving from a support function to a central role in pharmaceutical companies.
 HEOR can inform decision making at many stages in the product life cycle from R&D to pricing, market access, strategic planning to sales strategy and lifecycle management [add link to glossary item lifecycle management].